invisibleink-asia/cf-worker-image-transformer/readme.md

 * To create Cloudflare Worker please [follow this guide](https://developers.cloudflare.com/workers/get-started/guide/)
 * You should predefine Image Variants for each size exists on your website. please [follow this guide](https://developers.cloudflare.com/images/manage-images/create-variants/)

+This Worker will look for original image even user requested a resized image (`image-300x200.jpg` for example).
+So all the resized image can be deleted.
+Maybe find a way to prevent resizing as well.

 # How I set up this thing

 I use Cloudways as WordPress hosting.
 I added two domains for my website. for example: